Pelto/going-serverless-workshop/README.md

 ./scripts/deploy-stack.sh --stack-name <your_stack>
 ```

 This scripts does everything and will also test your stack and give you the url to your api.
-But if you want to do the deployement totally manual you could do it with just the following two commands:
+But if you want to do the deployment totally manual you could do it with just the following two commands:

 ```
 aws cloudformation package \
-    --template-file cloudformation.sam.yaml \
+    --template-file api.sam.yaml \
     --s3-bucket going-serverless \
-    --output-template-file cloudformation.sam.output.yaml
+    --output-template-file api.sam.output.yaml

 aws cloudformation deploy \
     --stack-name <your-stack> \
-    --template-file cloudformation.sam.output.yaml \
+    --template-file api.sam.output.yaml \
     --capabilities CAPABILITY_NAMED_IAM
 ```